HanaOuerghemmi/holbertonschool-higher_level_programming/javascript-warm_up/README.md

 - [x] 0 First constant, first print:  JavaScript script that creates a constant variable myVar with the value 'Javascript is amazing'.
 - [x]  1 multi_languages.js: JavaScript script that prints three lines.
 - [x] 2 arguments.js: JavaScript script that prints a message depending on the number of arguments passed.
+- [x] 3-value_argument.js: JavaScript script that prints the first argument passed to it: